readthedocs/tutorial-template/docs/source/functions/Kriging.md

 ## Value

-An object with S3 class `"Kriging"` .
+An object `"Kriging"` .
 Should be used with its `predict` , `simulate` , `update` methods.

-## Author

-Yann Richet yann.richet@irsn.fr

 ## Examples